giantswarm/docs/src/content/overview/fleet-management/app-management/index.md

   - How can I create an organizational app catalog?
   - How can I interact with the Giant Swarm App Platform?
   - Can I create an app catalog?
-last_review_date: 2024-09-30
+last_review_date: 2024-10-21
 ---

-The _Giant Swarm App Platform_ refers to a set of features and concepts that allow you to browse, install and manage the configurations of apps (such as Prometheus) from a single place; the [platform API]({{< relref "/overview/architecture#platform-api" >}}).
+The _Giant Swarm App Platform_ refers to a set of features and concepts that allow you to browse, install and manage the configurations of apps (such as `Prometheus`) from a single place; the [platform API]({{< relref "/overview/architecture#platform-api" >}}).

-Giant Swarm fully support [Helm](https://helm.sh/) as a general tool to deploy your applications as well as for our general `App Catalog`.
-Apps are packaged as Helm charts and can be configured with _values_.
+Giant Swarm fully support [`Helm`](https://helm.sh/) as a general tool to deploy your applications as well as for our general `App Catalog`.
+Apps are packaged as `Helm` charts and can be configured with _values_.
 A recommended [app configuration]({{< relref "/tutorials/app-platform/app-configuration" >}}) is provided which you can override to meet your needs.

-The app platform then, underneath, installs these Helm Charts whenever an app installation is requested by you.
+The app platform then, underneath, installs these `Helm` Charts whenever an app installation is requested by you.
+The `Helm` execution is mostly not configurable, with the exception to the options presented in
-The Helm execution is mostly not configurable for you, with the exception to the options presented in [installation configuration]({{< relref "/tutorials/app-platform/installation-configuration" >}}).
+[installation configuration]({{< relref "/tutorials/app-platform/installation-configuration" >}}).

 This feature of the platform provides a collection of curated managed apps.
-These managed apps are grouped into app catalogs, which can be browsed through our web interface. may also install their own catalogs using the platform API.
-Finally, it's worth noting that Giant Swarm uses the app platform to install the apps that are pre-installed in your clusters, such as `coredns` or `cluster-autoscaler`.
+These managed apps are grouped into app catalogs, which can be browsed through our web interface.
+They may also install their own catalogs using the platform API.
+Finally, it's worth noting that Giant Swarm uses the app platform to install the pre-installed apps in your clusters, such as `coredns` or `cluster-autoscaler`.

 In short: the _Giant Swarm App Platform_ refers to the whole feature, and an app catalog is a collection of apps.